kyameinsahilwho/Main-Character-Quest/docs/SUPABASE_SETUP.md

 # Supabase Integration Setup Guide

-This guide will help you set up Supabase authentication and database sync for your Main Character Quest app.
+This guide will help you set up Supabase authentication and database sync for your Pollytasks app.

 ## Prerequisites